Frequently Asked Questions

 Innovation and Opportunity Act (WIOA), the Emergency Food and Shelter Program, Food Stamp limitation waivers, the Public Works Program, the Temporary Emergency Food

-eligibility for benefits.
+benefits.
 See Administrative Uses of Local Area Unemployment Statistics for the list of known federal uses of LAUS data.

 What is seasonal adjustment?